slunak/pushover-php/README.md

   - Notification priority
   - Notification sound
   - Message time
+- User/Group Validation API ([Example](Example/UserGroupValidationExample.php))
+  - Validation by user or group key
+  - Validation by user and device

 *Note: Project is in constant development, update to newer versions with caution.*